Hostage-taker in Australia had been acquitted of terror plot

 Khayre then called police to say he had a hostage in an apartment and made threats to her if police intervened.
 They tried to negotiate with him before Khayre walked out of the building firing the shotgun.

+The woman, a 36-year-old Columbian national, was bound during her ordeal and had been "very significantly traumatized," Patton said.
+But she had not been physically harmed.

-Khayre spoke about al-Qaida in phone calls to police and to Seven Network television, and Ashton said the gunman possibly had plotted to lure police into an ambush.
-But it was too early to know if the gunman set out to target police or "seized the opportunity he thought was presented to him last evening," Ashton said.
+Khayre spoke about al-Qaida in phone calls to police and to Seven Network television, and Ashton said the gunman may have plotted to lure police into an ambush.
+But it was too early to know if the gunman set out to target police or "seized the opportunity he thought was presented to him," Ashton said.

 Ashton said there was nothing to link the violence with a van and knife attacks in London in which three assailants killed seven people.